Our Vision & Mission

-What We Do: For 21 years the Hāmākua Youth Center has provided safe, low cost, and enriching programs to high risk area youth.
+What We Do: For 26 years the Hāmākua Youth Center has provided safe, low cost, and enriching programs to high risk area youth.
 Our extracurricular programming blends academic learning and experiential life skills to enrich the lives of our students and their families.
-Through our Keiki Programs, elementary-aged children are provided with place-based multicultural learning opportunities, homework assistance, and experiential learning through agriculture, food preparation, arts and crafts, music, and a variety of field trips.
+Through our Keiki Programs, elementary-aged children are provided with place-based multicultural learning opportunities, homework assistance and personalized tutoring, and experiential learning through agriculture, food preparation, arts and crafts, music, and a variety of field trips.
 Our ʻŌpio Programs expand these opportunities for area teens, including advanced multicultural learning opportunities, experiential learning in additional areas such as internships, and access to three locally-supported scholarships for recent high school graduates.

-Enrolled 40 keiki in our after school program
+Enrolled 34 keiki in our 2021-2022 after school learning support and enrichment program

 MEET THE TEAM